AdobeDocs/genstudio.en/help/assets-insights.md

  ![Asset count by asset type statistics](assets/asset-type-insights.jpg)

 The pie chart visually represents the total count of assets, providing a clear illustration of individual asset counts and their corresponding percentages.
-With the insights feature, you can efficiently analyze, organize, and make informed decisions regarding assets within the system.